Skip to Main Content

 3. Gather preapproval documents

-Similar to the steps to refinance your primary residence, when refinancing a second home or investment property, you’ll need to provide documents such as W-2s, pay stubs, bank statements and previous tax returns.
+Similar to the steps to refinance a mortgage on your primary residence, when refinancing a second home or investment property, you’ll need to provide documents such as W-2s, pay stubs, bank statements and previous tax returns.
 The lender will also want information on your primary residence and any other properties you own, and other assets like retirement accounts.
 The lender will review these documents to inform its preapproval decision.

 4. Get at least three refinance quotes